dakrone/clj-http/Readme.md

 This feature is fairly new, please let me know if you have any feedback!

+### Redirects handling
+clj-http conforms its behaviour regarding automatic redirects to the [RFC](https://tools.ietf.org/html/rfc2616#section-10.3).
+It means that redirects on status `301`, `302` and `307` are not redirected on methods other than `GET` and `POST`.
+If you want a behaviour closer to what most browser have, you can set `:force-redirects` to `true` in your request to have automatic redirection work on all methods by transforming the method of the request to `GET`.

 ## Faking clj-http responses

 If you need to fake clj-http responses (for things like testing and